 I had a great time with Nagi no Asukara.
 It was an essential portion of feels Thursday, and I loved every bit of it.
 It was an amazing show, especially if you are a big fan of Romances...
 It did everything I really wanted it to, and I loved the hell out of it.
 If you are into this type of show, a better question would be...
 WHY ARE YOU NOT WATCHING THIS?
 One thing that needs to be mentioned is the middle of the show.
 I marathoned most of it so I didn’t feel the drag in the middle too much, but it’s definitely there.
 I’m sure if you asked someone who was watching weekly, they’d get really annoyed.

 If your one of those people who like to scroll down to the very bottom for the results and just skip the actual review....
-It’s good.
-Scary good.
+NagiAsu is great.

 It’s very hard to find faults for this show.
-If I had to point any out, it’d be nitpicking, but I didn’t really enjoy this show enough to get a 10/10.
-It’s damn close though, and you should watch it.
+If I had to point any out, there’s the beginning of the show, but outside of that, I can’t think of much.
+It’s damn close to perfect, and I highly recommend you check it out.
 If you have any interest in romance series, or have seen Anohana, this is a must.

 Copyright Disclaimer: Under Title 17, Section 107 of United States Copyright law, reviews are protected under fair use.
 This is a review, and as such, all media used in this review is used for the sole purpose of review and commentary under the terms of fair use.
 All footage, music and images belong to the respective companies.